-I am a professor in Combinatorics and Optimization in the Math Faculty at the University of Waterloo.
+I am a retired professor in Combinatorics and Optimization in the Math Faculty at the University of Waterloo.
 The main purpose of these pages is to provide information about research in which I am involved, with my students and postdocs.

 Roughly speaking, we construct a cover of a graph with index r by replacing each vertex by a coclique of size r and each edge by a matching with r edges.
 I am interested in covers of complete graphs and complete bipartite graphs that are distance regular and antipodal.